NikKowPHP/social-brain/chapters/chapter-1.md

 2.  **Log an Event:** Over the next week, your mission is to notice this "tell" in real time.
 Briefly describe one event that triggered it.
 3.  **Log the Intervention:** Did you use The Conductor's Breath?
 What was the immediate effect on the physical sensation?
 (Note: The goal is to collect data, not achieve perfect calm.
 Even if you still felt hijacked, what did you notice?)
 4.  **Path to Adaptive:** How could mastering The Conductor's Breath help you strengthen your least-dominant brain profile?

+**Join the Orchestra:** What was your hijack 'tell'?
+You might be surprised how many other Conductors share the same physical response.
+Share your experience and learn from others at [AuthorWebsite.com/community/chapter-1].